DeeJack/WeatherTrentino/Phase 5 - Data Definition/info.md

+# Phase 5: Data Definition

-In this directory you have store all the material considered and created for the data definition phase
+This directory contains the materials used for the data definition phase.
+In particular, the knowledge graphs reused from [Weather Trentino 2023](https://github.com/jclock98/Weather_Trentino/)